Ohio Down Syndrome Awareness License Plate

 We are very thankful for the support of State Senator Joe Uecker, who introduced Senate Bill 359 and lead to the eventual passage of House Bill 455.
 House Bill 455 was signed into law by Governor Kasich on January 4, 2017.

-Your local legislators want to hear your story to better understand why this funding is critical to you and other families in our community!
+Your local legislators want to hear your story to better understand why Medicaid funding is critical to you and other families in our community!

 Have specific questions regarding advocacy?
 Please find and contact your local Down Syndrome Association for support.
 Not sure who your local Down Syndrome Association is?
 Check out our "Get Connected" tab to find an association in your region!